venusbhatia/collecting_the_balls/README.md

-# 🎮 Collecting The Ball - Flutter Game
+# 🎮 Collecting The Balls - Flutter Game

 A beautiful and engaging ball-catching game built with **Flutter**, featuring smooth animations, particle effects, and modern UI design.